20tab/django-uwsgi-template-legacy/README.md

 ## Configuration

 - To configure project with virtualenv and required empty directories:
-  - check requirements.txt to customize your virtualenv
+  - check requirements/dev.txt to customize your virtualenv
   - check <project_name>.ini to customize your workarea root and project root
   - and than:
 ```